+Options Press the display key.

 Send Select and press OK.

 Fax Select and press OK.

-Select number from the directory or enter it manually.
+₽ / [] Select number from the direc- tory or enter it manually.
 Enter the number with area code (even if you are in the same area).

+Send Press the display key.